input-output-hk/mithril/docs/website/blog/2026-01-06-dmq-testing-program.md

   - [ ] Deactivation of the fallback to the legacy signature registration mechanism for all SPOs
   - [ ] Monitoring and support for SPOs running DMQ nodes.

-For any inquiries or assistance, don't hesitate to contact the team on the [Discord channel](https://discord.gg/5kaErDKDRq).
+For any inquiries or assistance, contact the team on the [Discord channel](https://discord.gg/5kaErDKDRq).